lpetic/bigbluebutton-downloader/README.md

 # BigBlueButton Downloader
-A simple script to download users' presentations during a session.
+A simple script to download users' presentations during a session and records.

 This project is working fine with BigBlueButton 2.7.2 version.

 # Installation